Building Your First baseweb App

 Setup an environment

-This is optional, still very much advised: prepare a suitable execution environment, with your favorite virtual environment runner - mine is PyEnv:
+This is optional, still very much advised: prepare a suitable execution environment, with your favorite virtual environment runner - uv is recommended:

 % mkdir my-app